Canada Medical Device Registration

 Appendix 1: Template for the Declaration of Compliance with the Medical Devices Regulations

-This template must be completed by an authorized senior official of the private label manufacturer in respect of each device licence application.
+This template must be completed by an authorized senior official of the private label manufacturer in respect of each device license application.
 The completed template must be included in the application.

 Appendix 2: Template for Letter of Authorization

 The private label device license application must include a letter signed by an authorized senior official of the original manufacturer on the original manufacturer letterhead in the format prescribed in Appendix 2.

 Class II, III and IV device manufacturer needs to switch to Medical Device Single Audit Program (MDSAP) to obtain the ISO 13485 certificate.

 What We Offer

 - Register your medical devices for MDL/MDEL.